 The Higher Education Opportunity Act (HEOA) of 2008 includes several sections that impose requirements on all U.S. colleges and universities to deal with unauthorized file sharing on campus networks.
 Stonehill College has developed an HEOA Compliance Plan that details our plan to: educate students annually about copyright violation; use technology to deter the unauthorized distribution of copyrighted materials and offer alternatives to illegal downloading.

-The College will take appropriate action against copyright infringement, which may include removing or disabling access to the copyrighted material.
+The College will take appropriate action against copyright infringement based on our DMCA policy, which may include removing or disabling access to the copyrighted material.
 Where it has been clearly established that a student is a repeat infringer, the College may terminate that person's account or take other action consistent with the College's Community Standards.

 Many online services allow you to download and pay for individual songs, albums, or movies which you can play or view on any device.
 Some companies use a subscription model where a monthly fee provides access to a vast library of songs or movies.
 Some TV networks now provide their shows online for free.

 The following sites provide many links to legal alternatives to downloading as well as information about copyright:

 We also recommend you utilize the Stonehill College Streaming Media resources below to find legal alternatives to access music and movies:

 P2P file sharing software has the potential to cause serious problems for your personal computer, as well as the Stonehill College network.
 File sharing can monopolize network bandwidth and interfere with the ability of others to connect to the Internet for academic and administrative purposes.